Best things to do in Tokyo: A 2026 travel guide

 Onsen, or Japanese hot springs, are an ancient tradition celebrated for their healing properties and as social spaces for respectful interaction.
 The tradition remains cherished today.

 Onsens are family-friendly and offer a great chance to observe local traditions.
-Since respect is central to Japanese culture, follow the tips of etiquette on things not to do in Japan to ensure a positive experience.
+Since respect is central to Japanese culture, make sure to follow local etiquette and consider things not to do in Japan to ensure a positive experience.

 Themed cafes

 Interested in having coffee with a cat?
 How about some downtime with a dog?
-For a bizarre and fun thing to do in Tokyo, Japan, try one of the city’s famous themed cafes.
+For a bizarre and fun thing to do in Tokyo, try one of the city’s famous themed cafes.
+If you work from home, you could also come to one of these cafes to switch up your workspace.
+After all, Tokyo is one of the best cities for remote work.

 From pop culture icons to adorable animals, there’s a cafe for every traveler.